 In addition, the Project Sponsor would harden the drainage system in the North River Tunnel to continue operating during a flooded condition.
 Amtrak has already hardened the pumping systems such that they would continue to operate in the event of tunnel flooding.
 In addition, as part of the rehabilitation with the Preferred Alternative, the Project Sponsor would relocate electronic control systems out of the tunnel to locations that are protected from flooding, and install electronics and cables within the tunnel that are more flood-resilient.
 In addition, the rehabilitated tunnel would have ballastless (i.e., direct fixation) track, which is more resistant to salt water incursion than ballasted track.
 These measures would allow for faster recovery in the event of tunnel flooding, avoiding the type of damage that resulted from Superstorm Sandy.
-In addition, as discussed above in Section 14.3.3.5, Amtrak is planning to implement a standalone project or install deployable flood barriers at the Weehawken ventilation shaft.
+In addition, as discussed above in Section 14.3.3.5, Amtrak is planning to implement a standalone project or install deployable flood barriers to protect the Weehawken ventilation shaft of the North River Tunnel from future flooding.
 Amtrak will undertake this floodproofing project separately from the Preferred Alternative as part of Amtrak's regular capital maintenance program.
-Amtrak will complete the Weehawken shaft floodproofing project will be designed to a DFE of 5 feet above BFE.
+Amtrak plans to complete the Weehawken shaft floodproofing project no later than the completion of the North River Tunnel rehabilitation.
+Amtrak's standalone Weehawken shaft floodproofing project will be designed to a DFE of 5 feet above BFE.